After going through years of medical school – you’re an expert in medical lingo.

 All of the details of your contract with your new employer are right there in print.
 It is up to you to read and understand what you are signing.

-Fortunately, this is also something your contract attorney can help you with.
+Fortunately, this is also something your physician contract attorney can help you with.
 Don’t be afraid to ask questions if you don’t understand something.
 You need to understand your contract.

-Step 3: Termination and Coterminous Clauses
+3. Termination and Coterminous Clauses

 Keep in mind the purpose of this clause is to protect the employer.
-It just makes it possible for the employer to terminate you in situations where budget cuts (or some other unforeseen issue occurs) that prevents them from being able to afford you without them suffering from it.
+It just makes it possible for the employer to terminate you in situations where budget cuts (or some other unforeseen issue occurs) that prevent them from being able to afford you without them suffering from it.

 So, you just want to make sure you know what kind of window you are working with.